• Skip to primary navigation

 🔪 Equipment

-A Mason jar or other glass jar with a lid is basically the only requirement.
+A Mason jar (affiliate link) or other glass jar with a lid is the only real requirement.
 This is where your veggies will ferment at room temperature, and you can place the same jar in the fridge when they are ready (no need to transfer the carrots.)

-If you'd like, you can buy special fermentation lids that will help let carbon dioxide gas escape from your ferment.
+If you'd like, you can buy special fermentation lids (affiliate link) that will help let carbon dioxide gas escape from your ferment.
 However, they are not essential and a regular loosely tightened lid will be fine to allow a small amount of gas to escape.
-You can also buy fermentation weights to help keep veggies submerged under water during the fermentation process.
-As long as your carrots are packed tightly, though, you shouldn't need an additional weight.
+You can also buy fermentation weights (affiliate link) to help keep veggies submerged under water during the fermentation process.
+As long as you pack your carrots tightly, though, you shouldn't need an additional weight.

 You'll want to look for wide-mouth mason jars (as opposed to regular mouth mason jars.)
 The wider opening will allow for easier access as you place your vegetables in the jar to ferment.
 Also, it'll be much easier to grab them out for snacking later on. 🙂